Scott Tingley attempting the 5.10a variation.

 A good number of climbs if you search around the whole crag.
 No bolts due to the restrictions of the state park.
 Top ropes can be easily set, and leads are rather hard to protect due to the type of rock.
 Be sure to check the postings on the bulletin board at the trailhead for climbing/rappelling restrictions in some areas of the overlook.
 Tons of good bouldering also on the hillside below the crag.

 From Bradford: Start by going 219 S to Custer City.
 Take a right at the main intersection (rt 770) and go for about 7 miles until you reach the intersection of rt 59.
 Stay right at the intersection and go about 8.5 miles until you see a sign for the Rim Rock overlook on your left.
 Turn left here and follow the road until reaching a parking lot and picnic area.
 Park and follow the well maintained trails to the top of the crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rim Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rim Rock: